Top-Performing Public High Schools Methodolgy

 Notes for selected categories:

-- Student-teacher ratio: We considered it considered it more desirable to have a lower ratio than a higher one.
+- Student-teacher ratio: We considered it more desirable to have a lower ratio than a higher one.

 - State assessments: We analyzed the data for New Jersey high schools and Pennsylvania high schools independently, as they use different standardized tests.